 The University is subject to regulated fee limits for UK and EU undergraduate students.
 There is flexibility to set postgraduate and international fee levels.
-All Higher Education Institutions (HEIs) which charge fees to UK and EU students above £6,000 are required to submit an Access Agreement to the Office for Fair Access (OFFA), in order to ensure fee levels do not act as a barrier to participation in higher education to students with lower family incomes.
+All Higher Education Institutions (HEIs) which charge fees to UK and EU students above £6,000 are required to submit an Access Agreement to the OfS, in order to ensure fee levels do not act as a barrier to participation in higher education to students with lower family incomes.
+During 2018 the Government also announced a review of post-18 funding which is expected to focus heavily on the University sector.
+An independent panel, led by Philip Augar and supported by 5 experts, will provide input in to the review.
+The review is likely to report in early 2019 and may include recommendations in relation to fee levels.